Information for Prospective Students

 Yes!
 There are different music scholarships available to Gustavus students interested in continuing their musical education.
 One of our most prominent music scholarships is the Jussi Bjorling Music scholarship ranging from $1000 to $8000 per school year.
 These scholarships are not exclusive to music majors but open to all talented students.
 For more information and to apply for the Bjorling music scholarship, click here.

 Does the Symphony Orchestra tour every year?

 The Symphony Orchestra is on a three year touring and one year break cycle.
-The Symphony Orchestra will tour international tour once every four year, we recently returned from our tour to South Africa, so our next international tour will be in January of 2016.
+The Symphony Orchestra will tour internationally once every four years.
+The last Symphony Orchestra international tour was to South Africa in 2012, our next international tour will be Greece and Turkey in January of 2016.
 The Symphony Orchestra will go on national and regional tours in intervening years.

 How many students are in the orchestras?

 The Philharmonic Orchestra is an all strings orchestra, and ranges from 25-35 students.
 The Symphony Orchestra includes full woodwind, brass, and percussion section and ranges from 55-70 students.

 The Philharmonic Orchestra rehearses on Monday and Wednesday evenings from 5:45-7:00 PM.
 The Symphony Orchestra rehearses from 6:30-8:20 PM on Tuesday and Thursday evenings with a string sectional on Wednesday evenings from 7:00-7:50 PM.

 What kind of repertoire does each orchestra play?